aminbys/cluster_manager/README.md

+# Cluster Manager

-# A nice script written by Marc Hulsman to submit and monitor jobs in Life Science Grid.
+A nice script written by Marc Hulsman to submit and monitor jobs in Life Science Grid.

 #### PREREQUISITES
 1. Add LFC_HOME and LFC_HOST to your environment. e.g. Add to you .bashrc something like: